 - AWS covers HANA’s in memory nature.
-Placing a database 100% placed into memory is not a good thing.
+Placing a database 100% placed into memory is simply not a good thing.

 - We cover the long history of database memory optimization.

 SAP has been one of the major proponents of something called “in memory computing.”
 Hasso Plattner has written four books on the topic.
 You will learn how in memory for databases works.

 Hasso Plattner has been pushing the importance of in-memory computing for a number of years.
 Hasso Plattner’s books aren’t books in the traditional sense.
 They are sales material for SAP.
 The books we have read by Hasso Plattner uniformly contain exaggerations as to the benefits one can expect from “in memory computing.”

 If you read any of Hasso’s books or read his interviews, he is continually jumping from one topic to the next.
 People that are programmers are aware of a series of sequential and unending goto statements.
 But after two days of running an infinite loop, eventually, people will figure out “hey, these goto statements are not doing anything.”
 Programmatic goto statements run to quickly to be useful in tricking people, but it appears that evidence-free assertions can last a very long time.

 There have been some inaccuracies concerning the specific topic of memory management with HANA.